 Citizens of South Korea are encouraged to hang the Taegeukgi outside their houses, either in their doors or outside the windows.

-During this day there is a official ceremony where the President attends the Independence Hall of Korea in Cheonan or the Sejong Center for the Performing Arts and the official “Gwangbokjeol song” (광복절 노래) is played.
+During this day, there is an official ceremony where the President attends the Independence Hall of Korea in Cheonan or the Sejong Center for the Performing Arts, and the official “Gwangbokjeol song” (광복절 노래) is played.